 - Ensure that you’re actively listening to your employees’ needs and that they are being met.

 - Keep an eye out for what the competition is offering.
-A lot of times, employees will leave you not because of the salary but because of other perks such as better health benefits or more opportunity to advance.
+A lot of times, employees will leave you not because of the salary but because of other perks such as better health benefits or working patterns.

 - Always conduct exit interviews.
-If employees are leaving, you need to stay on top of the reasons why and an exit interview is the best way to determine this.
+If employees are leaving, you need to stay on top of the reasons why and put plans in place to act on the feedback.